 Address: 7, Pestelya Street

-— legendary place you can not miss: ‘Pyshechnaya’ on Bolshaya Konyushennaya Street
+— legendary place you can not miss: ‘Pyshechnaya’ at Bolshaya Konyushennaya Street

-‘Pyshechnaya’ on Bolshaya Konyushennaya Street is a place apart.
+‘Pyshechnaya’ at Bolshaya Konyushennaya Street is a place apart.
 The most legendary café in the city!
 It is a tiny Soviet-style café that serves pyshkas.
-Pyshka is a sweet bagel richly covered with sugar powder.
+A pyshka is a sweet bagel richly covered with sugar powder.
 Should be eaten hot, by dozens, and with extremely sweet Russian-style coffee.
 You can not miss it!

 Address: 25, Bolshaya Konyushennaya Street